 Building the case for speech analytics and customer monitoring

 Against this backdrop and with the FCA alongside finance-focused special interest groups making it easier for consumers to switch banks, an environment has been created in which superior customer interaction monitoring is one of the best investments a bank can make.
-Speech Analytics (term used to also cover Interaction and Real Time Analytics* for the purposes of this article) offers 100% monitoring and analysis of customer interactions, enabling retail banks to prevent customer attrition, reduce customer effort, build a more competitive offering and ensure compliance.
+Speech Analytics offers 100% monitoring and analysis of customer interactions, enabling retail banks to prevent customer attrition, reduce customer effort, build a more competitive offering and ensure compliance.

 Preventing customer attrition

-Analytics tools can search the entire database of recorded communications for predefined key words and phrases that may indicate negative customer experiences or customer intention to switch banks.
-These interactions might otherwise have been missed if monitoring had been carried out through sampling techniques.
-With this insight retail banks can take corrective actions to reverse the negative customer experience and prevent them from switching banks.
+Speech Analytics tools can search the entire database of recorded communications for predefined keywords and phrases that may indicate negative customer experiences or customer intention to switch banks.

 Reduce customer effort